oss-generic/process/docs/FormatsAndConventions.md

 class of person attribute classes.
 Pull up behaviors common to all person attributes into the new parent class.

-Using inhertance is preferrable over composition in this situation because the common behaviors are not composable.
+Using inheritance is preferable over composition in this situation because the common behaviors are not composable.

 Refer this S/O discussion on dealing with attributes